yukikitayama/docker/security.md

 ## Universal Control Plane (UCP)

+The purpose of UCP is to provide an integrated application management platform

 UCP has **role-based access control (RBAC)** to control who can access and make changes to cluster/applications.
 In UCP, you can create users and teams, define roles and resource sets of Swarm/Kubernetes and grant them.